 If else statements within the R For loop

-The R for loop becomes more powerful when you combine conditional statements like if condition and if else inside the loop.
+The for loop becomes more powerful when you combine conditional statements like if condition and if else inside it.

 To check the specific condition, you can include If Else statements within the For Loop.
 Based on the result, we can control the execution flow.
 By this, you can perform different actions.

-In the below example, the R for loop iterate from 1 to 10.
+In the example below, the for loop iterates from 1 to 10.
 The if condition checks whether the remainder of the number divided by two equals zero.
 If True, print that as even; otherwise, print it as an odd number.

 [1] "10 is Even"